adamalston/SQL-Injection/README.md

 ---

-Includes decriptions from OWASP on SQL Injections.
+Includes decription snippets from OWASP on SQL Injections.

 Thank you for your interest, this project was fun to work on!